hfzizz/hfzizz/README.md

-- Hi, I’m @hfzizz, Undergraduate is Digital Science, Major in Applied AI
+- Hi, I’m @hfzizz, Final Year Undergraduate in School of Digital Science UBD, Major in Applied AI
-- Currently interested in SWE and Game Dev
+- Currently Interested in SWE and Game Dev